vectordotdev/vector/website/docs/reference/sinks/socket.md

 ### address

-The address to bind to, this must include some &lt;host&gt;:&lt;port&gt; pair.
+The address to connect to, this must include some &lt;host&gt;:&lt;port&gt; pair.

 </Field>